-The JoltSMS MCP (Model Context Protocol) server enables AI agents to provision dedicated phone numbers, receive SMS, and extract OTP codes -- all through a standardized tool interface.
+The JoltSMS MCP (Model Context Protocol) server enables AI agents to provision dedicated phone numbers, receive SMS, reply to eligible inbound conversations, and extract OTP codes -- all through a standardized tool interface.

 Prerequisites